 Tyler Newby focuses his practice on a wide range of privacy, intellectual property and complex litigation matters for high technology clients.
-Mr. Newby is also a member of the firm’s White Collar / Regulatory group where his practice focuses on advising and representing individuals and businesses in regulatory and criminal investigations.
+Tyler is also a member of the firm’s White Collar & Regulatory Defense group where his practice focuses on advising and representing individuals and businesses in regulatory and criminal investigations.
 In 2014, Tyler was named among the top attorneys in the United States under the age of 40 by Law360.
 He is among only three attorneys recognized nationwide for privacy work.

 Tyler joins Fenwick & West from the U.S. Department of Justice in Washington, D.C. where he was a Trial Attorney in the Criminal Division’s Computer Crime and Intellectual Property Section.
 As a federal prosecutor, Tyler investigated and prosecuted intellectual property and Internet-related crimes nationwide and developed initiatives for the investigation and prosecution of cross-border intellectual property investigations with the People’s Republic of China.
 Tyler also advised federal law enforcement on compliance with the Fourth Amendment, the Electronic Communications Privacy Act, and other statutes pertaining to electronic surveillance and the search and seizure of electronic information.